Kenny responds to Klopp's criticism of Kelleher's injury

 Klopp insisted that the 23-year-old shot-stopper came back from June's international window with a knock but Kenny has brushed off the claim by reiterating Ireland's medical staff were not at fault.

-At Wednesday's squad announcement press conference, Kenny said: “If Caoimhin tweaks something in the game against Ukraine, it was not evident from the player’s performance, he performed very well in the game.
+At Wednesday's squad announcement press conference, Kenny said: “If Caoimhin tweaked something in the game against Ukraine, it was not evident from the player’s performance, he performed very well in the game.

 “Obviously he trained with Liverpool when he went back for pre-season and got injured, but certainly it was something we weren’t aware of.”